arose13/Heroku-Spring-Postgres-Example/README.md

 ```

 # Goal
-Get a Postgres DB to work for this project.
+Get a pure Java (XML free) Postgres DB project to work on Heroku.
 PS: to run projects on Heroku you'll need a 'Procfile'